AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

 ### Transient simulation

-Before running the actual RSVD-\Delta t algorithm, it is often necessary to perform a transient simulation to ensure the stability of the system and determine the transient decay rate.
+Before running the $\text{RSVD}-\Delta t$ algorithm, it is often necessary to perform a transient simulation to ensure the stability of the system and determine the transient decay rate.

 To run the transient simulation, set the `TransRun` flag to `true` in the input file (`variables.yaml`).